About Magical Tools

-There are lots of folks that will tell you need fancy magical tools, you do not.
+There are lots of folks that will tell you that you need fancy magical tools, you do not.
 Everything you need to really practice magic is already within you, except, maybe a bit of knowledge, and that can be learned.
 If you want to set up an Altar with some magical tools it can be a fun and easy experience, as long as you use your imagination and creativity.

 Magical Tools are fun and can help you to focus your energy for magical work.
-You can buy magical tools from stores, websites, and thrift stores, you can make magical tools from the things around you, a branch makes a fine magic wand, especialy if you carve or decorate it yourself.
+You can buy magical tools from stores, websites, and thrift stores, you can make magical tools from the things around you, a branch makes a fine magic wand, especially if you carve or decorate it yourself.

-A Chalice can be made of pottery, glass, metal, or wood, it's power is in it's consecration by you, not in its materials.
-Pagan shops online and off offer these quite reasonably, and thrift stores have a wide variety of good choices for a chalice, your kitchen cabiets may also have something that would work well as a Chalice.
+A Chalice can be made of pottery, glass, metal, or wood, its power is in its consecration by you, not in its materials.
+Pagan shops online and off offer these quite reasonably, and thrift stores have a wide variety of good choices for a chalice, your kitchen cabinets may also have something that would work well as a Chalice.
 A bell can be as simple as a jingle bell from Christmas, or an old push bell from a thrift store, or a bell with a handle.
 Bowls for salt and water are easy, any tiny bowls will work well, you can decorate them with paint and symbols if you like.

 Candlesticks are easy, thrift stores have tons of them and they are very inexpensive.
 Candles can also be purchased locally at many stores, including dollar stores.